 To collect environmental data, several sensors are supported (with the possibility of including other sensors easily).

 Although I used the DHT22 sensor during component testing, I have finally decided not to use it in the prototype.
-This sensor does not seem recommended for this project (except that, being somewhat cheaper, it is decisive to be able to do the project) because it has a very long reading time and a much higher consumption than others.
+I do not think this sensor is recommended for this project (except that, being somewhat cheaper, it is decisive to be able to do the project) because its measurements are not too precise, it has a very long reading time and a considerably higher consumption than others .

 Finally, in the prototype, I have used the Si7021 temperature and humidity sensor.